magento/devdocs/guides/v2.1/javascript-dev-guide/javascript/js_practice.md

 ## Overview {#practice_overview}

-This topic features a step-by-step illustration of how to customize a {% glossarytooltip 5bfa8a8e-6f3e-4fed-a43e-62339916f02e %}jQuery{% endglossarytooltip %} {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} and how to use a custom widget instead the default Magento one.
+This topic features a step-by-step illustration of how to customize a [jQuery](https://glossary.magento.com/jQuery) [widget](https://glossary.magento.com/widget) and how to use a custom widget instead the default Magento one.

 ## Customize a default Magento jQuery widget